 There are large uncertainties in this estimate.
 Therefore, we are repeating these measurements in Run 9 where for the first time we have 500 GeV data.
 We will separately identify the contributions from ionizing and neutrons by using three sets of detectors.
 There is a group of TLDs and neutron detectors along the beam pipe on a string.
 There are neutron and TLD detectors in three circular rows on the East and West BBCs.
-These items will be measured separately for the 200 GeV and 500 GeV p+p run.From the present extrapolations, it is obvious that the radiation dose in a 500 GeV p+p run is such that the likelihood for radiation damage during a RHIC run is high for the inner Pixel layer.
-Given the fact that the Pixel detector does not contribute to the 500 GeV high luminosity spin program, we anticipate the normal running mode to be without the Pixel detector.
-For the measurement of the charm cross section at 500 GeV we plan to have a dedicated run at relatively low luminosity.
+These items will be measured separately for the 200 GeV and 500 GeV p+p run.

+It is expected based on irradiation test at IHCP (Strasbourg) with earlier generation and similar MAPS sensors that the S/N will degrade to a level (~12) at about 90kRad, and will make replacement necessary for satisfactory performance

 From our current knowledge of the radiation field in STAR and from the measurement of the impact of radiation on detector performance we estimate that for heavy ion running at highest RHIC luminosity the performance of the inner Pixel layer will not deteriorate during one RHIC running year to a degree that it will influence the physics performance of the HFT.
 The measurements underway will be evaluated in time for the CDR.

 Until more detailed knowledge on radiation fields and radiation tolerance we assume that we will have to replace the inner Pixel layer on a yearly basis.
 Easy replacement is designed into the Pixel ladders.
 One should keep in mind that the inner layers represent only one quarter of the active Pixel surface.
 We plan to produce enough sensors initially to instrument four copies of the Pixel detector.